cjheath/AD9959/README.md

 Instantiate the AD9959 template with the appropriate parameters.
 You must provide pin numbers for Chip Enable, Reset, and I/O Update.

-The Calibration parameter to the template supports frequency calibration.
-Set it first to the default 10000000, program the chip to emit a 10MHz signal, and measure the actual frequency.
-Then change the calibration parameter to the measured frequency and recompile.

 The reference_freq parameter provides your crystal frequency.
 The DDS core then runs at that frequency times the PLL multiplier,